Kinjal2004/rock-paper-scissor-client/README.md

 https://kinjal2004.github.io/rock-paper-scissor-client/
 # Rock, Paper, Scissors Game - Client Side

-This is a simple client-side Rock, Paper, Scissors game implemented using HTML, CSS, and JavaScript.
+This is a simple client-side Multiplayer Rock, Paper, Scissors game implemented using HTML, CSS, and JavaScript.

 ## How to Play